ADVERTISEMENT

 Introduction:

-Biliary atresia is a rare gastrointestinal disease characterized by either absence or destruction of a portion of the entire bile duct located outside the liver (extrahepatic).
-Due to this, there is an abnormal accumulation of bile in the liver, causing symptoms like jaundice in infants, fibrosis of the liver and heart defects, kidney malformations, and intestinal disorders.
+The biliary system involves bile production, storage, and secretion in the liver and bile ducts.
+The biliary system usually helps with the digestive system.
+Biliary atresia is a rare gastrointestinal disease characterized by either the absence or destruction of a portion of the entire bile duct located outside the liver (extrahepatic).
+Due to this, there is an abnormal accumulation of bile in the liver, causing symptoms like jaundice in infants, fibrosis of the liver, heart defects, kidney malformations, and intestinal disorders.
 The cure for the disease is only surgery after a timely diagnosis.
-Special monitoring of nutritional needs and diet should be done for children suffering from biliary atresia.
+Special monitoring of nutritional needs and diets should be done for children suffering from biliary atresia.
 It is one of the common causes of end-stage liver disease and liver transplantation.

 What Is a Bile Duct?

 It is a tube-like structure that carries bile from the liver to the gallbladder, where it is stored.
 Further, this bile reaches the duodenum (the first part of the small intestine) for use in the digestion of food.
-The bile duct can be intrahepatic (inside the liver) and extrahepatic (outside the liver).
+The bile duct can be intrahepatic (inside the liver) or extrahepatic (outside).

 What Are the Causes of Biliary Atresia?